 Either way, I can’t pretend it’s the most novel idea.
 People have been mixing Gatorade with vodka for generations.
 One time I broke my Blackberry Pearl by accidentally dropping it into a cup full of grape Gatorade and vodka.
 Anyway, back to Lightstrike.
 These alcoholic hydration drinks from New Belgium Brewing (of Fat Tire fame) come in plastic bottles like hydration drinks.
 They contain coconut water and sea salt, and they’re fizz free, unlike so many other boozified bevs, like hard teas and hard lemonades.
 I have a strong hunch the concept will catch on (who doesn’t like feeling like they’re doing something good for themselves when they’re doing something a little bit bad for themselves?)—but do they taste good?
 We tried these new Lightstrike drinks in two flavors to find out.

 Pros: This Lightstrike drink really does taste like a hydration drink, albeit with the slight wheaty flavor of grain alcohol dwelling in the background of the flavor profile.
 As my colleague Justine Sterling put it, the lemon lime flavor has that “watered-down Jell-o mix thing” going on.
 If your favorite Gatorade flavor to mix with vodka or everclear is the classic lemon lime, you just might like this.
 The subtle salinity makes sense in a lime-y drink.
+Cons: This Lightstrike flavor smells really bad.
+This is very specific, but it smells like a salon in the ‘80s when someone is getting a perm.
+It’s also quite bitter on the finish, and has a bathroom cleanser sort of vibe that lemon lime drinks can have here and there.

 Pros: I like this Lightstrike drink much better than the Lemon Lime.
 It’s a pretty generic “tropical orange” sort of flavor, but the mango does make an impression.
 It has a creamy, cooked quality rather than a raw mango sharpness.
 In general, the flavors blend nicely with the coconut water in the mix.
 This is a pretty chuggable drink.